webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 the analysis.
 To find out what files, dependencies and exports are unused in production source files, use [production mode][2].

 How NOT to exclude test files from the analysis?
-To better understand how Knip works, here's a list of options that don't work, and why.
+For a better understanding of how Knip works, here's a list of options that don't work, and why:

 ❌   Don't do this:

 ```json
 {